 Of course, buyers and sellers want the home inspection to go smoothly.
 By this point in the home buying process, buyers have invested a lot of time and emotion into the process.
 Sellers, on the other hand, just want to sell their property!
 So, there’s anticipation on both sides when it’s time for the home inspection.

 The buyer chooses the home inspector.
 Choose someone who takes his time, finds problems, and offers you a detailed report with photos and solutions.
-A comprehensive inspection report helps a buyer make their case to a seller when requesting repairs as part of the negotiation.
+A good home inspection report helps a buyer make their case to a seller when requesting repairs as part of the negotiation.

 Most Realtors® know a reliable home inspector that they work with often.
 This person usually offers a good price, schedules jobs quickly, and provides a reliable inspection service.
 Realtors® want happy homeowners, so they work with inspectors who get the job done right.
 They want the inspector to find the problem rather than a homeowner once they move in.
 So ask your real estate agent for a recommendation.

-You can also find a home inspector from the American Society of Home Inspectors (ASHI).
-When you hire an inspector with ASHI credentials, you’re getting a qualified inspector.
+Look for companies with a home inspector certification.
+When you hire an inspector with an American Society of Home Inspectors (ASHI) certification, you’re getting a qualified inspector.
 ASHI inspectors follow strict standards, pass a rigorous technical exam, and follow a strict code of ethics.

 Inspectors can’t call themselves ASHI “certified” until they professionally examine more than 250 homes.
 ASHI means experience!